Eigenfunctionals for positive operators: Introduction

 \end{ithm}

 There are however fundamental differences between our setting of positive operators and the convex compact setting of Markov--Kakutani (with linear or affine maps).
 For fixed points in convex compact spaces, it is straightforward to go from commutativity to, for instance, solvable groups.
-In fact, a group or semigroup satisfies the fixed-point property for convex compact spaces \emph{if and only if} it is amenable.
-This fails dramatically for positive operators, where already metabelian groups can fail to admit eigenfunctionals; see~\cite{Monod_vector-pricings_pre} and~\cite{Monod_cones} for an extensive discussion.
+In fact, a group or monoid satisfies the fixed-point property for convex compact spaces \emph{if and only if} it is amenable.
+This fails dramatically for positive operators.
+If we consider the property of admitting an eigenfunctional on the orbit ideal of any order-bounded orbit in a non-singular ordered vector space, already metabelian groups can fail that property, see~\cite{Monod_vector-pricings_pre} and~\cite{Monod_cones} for an extensive discussion.

-\emph{We do not even know whether the existence of eigenfunctionals is preserved under products of two groups or semigroups.
-We conjecture it is not.}
+\emph{We do not even know whether the product of two groups or monoids with that property still satisfies it.
+We conjecture it does not.}

 These stark differences are due to the fact that Theorems~\ref{thm:KR} and~\ref{thm:multi-KR} rely on a combination of positivity and compactness techniques, as opposed to only compactness.
 This is analogous --- and in fact related --- to the differences between Martin and Poisson boundaries in the theory of Markov processes.